nim-lang/langserver/README.md

 ## Configuration Options

 - `nim.projectMapping` - configure how `nimsuggest` should be started.
 Here it is sample configuration for `VScode`.
 We don't want `nimlangserver` to start `nimsuggest` for each file and this configuration will allow configuring pair `projectFile`/`fileRegex` so when one of the regexp in the list matches current file then `nimls` will use `root` to start `nimsuggest`.
 In case there are no matches `nimlangserver` will try to guess the most suitable project root.
-- `nim.timeout` - the request timeout in ms after which `nimlangserver` will restart the language server.
-If not specified the default is 2 minutes.
-- `nim.nimsuggestPath` - the path to the `nimsuggest`.
-The default is `"nimsuggest"`.
-- `nim.autoCheckFile` - check the file on the fly
-- `nim.autoCheckProject` - check the project after saving the file
-- `nim.autoRestart` - auto restart once in case of `nimsuggest` crash.
-Note that the server won't restart if there weren't any successful calls after the last restart.
-- `nim.workingDirectoryMapping` - configure the working directory for specific projects.
-- `nim.checkOnSave` - check the file on save.
-- `nim.logNimsuggest` - enable logging for `nimsuggest`.
-- `nim.inlayHints` - configure inlay hints.
-- `nim.notificationVerbosity` - configure the verbosity of notifications.
-Can be set to `"none"`, `"error"`, `"warning"`, or `"info"`.
-- `nim.formatOnSave` - format the file on save.

 ``` json
 {